Akashvarma26/Car-Price-Prediction/README.md

 Web app link: https://car-price-predicter-akash.onrender.com

-You can use this to create create environment
+You can use this to create conda environment
 ```
 conda create -p venv -y
 ```